 How To Heal After Being Cheated On And Stay Together?

 Discovering your partner’s unfaithfulness can be devastating.
 Yet, it’s not something you cannot bounce back from.
 To get over a cheating husband and stay together or to rebuild a relationship with a cheating wife or long-term partner is a long, taxing process.
 But as long as both partners commit to doing the hard work, you can repair your relationship.

-1. Honesty helps you heal after being cheating on
+1. Honesty helps you heal after being cheated on

-2. Sharing the pain is vital to repair your relationship
+2. Share the pain to repair your relationship for staying after infidelity

-Bearing witness of each other’s pain, and showing empathy, is an important part of the healing process.
+Bearing witness to each other’s pain, and showing empathy, is an important part of the healing process.
 You cannot rebuild your relationship without going through this emotional grind.
 As Devaleena tells us, “One needs to understand that if you have done something to cause pain to your loved ones, it is natural to feel guilty.
 Remorse is, in fact, healthy but how to deal with it is important.

 3. Writing a heartfelt apology helps